Hidysabc/stock-scanner/README.md

-# Stock Scanner for Overflutuated Stocks
+# Stock Scanner for Over-fluctuated Stocks

 A simple application that queries stocks of interests and return the name of stocks whose fluctuation exceeded a certain moving standard deviation.